Forgot Password

 Trek from Phakding to Namche Bazaar (3,440m) - (5-6 hours)

 We’ll eat breakfast before we start on the trail along the Dudh Koshi River.
 The path goes through pine forests, and we’ll cross many suspension bridges, including the famous Hillary Bridge – the longest in the Everest region.
 We’ll go through pretty Sherpa villages like Benkar and Monjo.
-At Monjo, we’ll enter Sagarmatha National Park where they’ll check our permits.
+At Monjo, we’ll enter Sagarmatha National Park, where they’ll check our permits.

 The path gets really steep from there as we make our way up to Namche.
 The highlight?
 It is here that we’ll catch our very first glimpse of Everest, pouring out behind the Lhotse-Nuptse ridge!
-The climb up to Namche is rather tough, but believe me, it’s all the hassle worth!
+The climb up to Namche is rather tough, but believe me, it’s all the hassle worth it!
 The town itself is wonderful – it’s in this natural basin between the mountains.
-There are heaps of cafes, bakeries and shops to meander around.
-We will overnight at a lodge in Namche Bazaar.

 Day 4